 You’ll need to take a packed lunch/picnic if you opt for the full day canyoning experience in the Spanish Pyrenees.

 This will be stowed in a waterproof drum which you’ll take down the river course with you.

 In a nutshell, varied, is the answer to this question!

-The river gorges on the French side have been described as ‘jungle-esque’, often bordered by woodland and containing huge boulders that have been washed down by the Spring snow melt.
+The river gorges on the French side have been described as ‘jungle-esque’!
+It’s with good reason, as they’re often bordered by dense woodland and contain huge boulders that have been washed down by the Spring snow melt.

 Our popular Introduction to Canyoning experience takes you down a short section of river gorge on which you’ll jump into pools and slide down natural rock slides.

 It’s just exciting enough without being intimidating, not only for the kids but for mum and dad too!

 The longer canyoning descents on the French side are suitable for children of 12+.
 They include jumps off ledges from greater heights into deeper pools, tyrolean descents down raging waterfalls and bigger natural slides.

 A canyoning descent of a river gorge across the border in Spain is however a totally different experience!